webdriverio/webdriverio/docs/CustomCommands.md

 })
 ```

-Then just use it in your wdio test specs synchronously:
+Then, just use it in your WDIO test specs synchronously:

 ```js
 it('execute external library in a sync way', () => {